ADULT PROGRAMSProviding learning opportunities for young adults, parents, teachers, and elders

 Our volunteers are community heroes and can take the training and applied skills as far as they like in the context of the various camps and programs running during our primary season.
 The training is the beginning of a personal journey to explore self, the power of nature connection mentoring, and the building of authentic trust among staff and with the families we serve.

-Send us an e-mail if you’d like to learn more or register for the training on Saturday, June 11, 2016.
+Send us an e-mail if you’d like to learn more or register for our training.
+Check our calendar for upcoming dates.